 Here is a suggestion on how to solve this.

-First, place the object in the room, in the center of the circle you want it to rotate around.
+First, place the object in the room, in the center of the circle you want it

 Then, in the CREATE event of the object, enter: